gohypergiant/ControlPanelLayer/README.md

 		value: false
 ```

-Referring to a particular spec using such an object is done with the usual dot notation or bracket notation, e.g. `exampleSpecs.animationTime.value` or `exampleSpecs["animationTime"]["value"]` or `exampleSpecs["animationTime"].value`.
+Referring to a particular spec is done with the usual dot or bracket notation, e.g., `exampleSpecs.animationTime.value` or `exampleSpecs["animationTime"]["value"]` or `exampleSpecs["animationTime"].value`.

 #### The commit action

-The ControlPanelLayer features a Commit button which can be customized to perform any action.
-You will want to at least overwrite your specs object with any changes effected via the ControlPanelLayer.
+The ControlPanelLayer features a Commit button that can be customized to perform any action.
+You will want to at least overwrite your specs object with any changes that resulted from using the ControlPanelLayer.

 ```coffeescript
 myControlPanel = new ControlPanelLayer